All Episodes

 Less is more?

-Anyway, uh Jerry Brown is back.
+Anyway, Jerry Brown is back.

 And he has sued San Bernardino County because San Bernardino County adopted a general plan for the county that did not take into account the impact of growth on global warming.

-Now, Jerry Brown doesn't know whether San Bernardino County is contributing to global warming or not.
+Now, Jerry Brown doesn't know whether San Bernardino County is contributing to global warming or not, but it sounds good in the press release.

-In other words, nothing will ever be built in San Bernardino County, one of the fastest growing areas of California.
+In other words, nothing will ever be built in San Bernardino County, one of the fastest-growing areas of California.

 Jerry Brown has taken the governor, Arnold Schwarzenegger, has taken him at his word.

-Uh Governor, I know you have forty billion dollars to build all this stuff, but you can't build it because if you're serious about global warming, you can't build anything.
+He is now saying, fine, Governor, I know you have $40 billion to build all this stuff, but you can't build it because if you're serious about global warming, you can't build anything.

 You can't build anything.

-This is uh going to be a very and for California, this is going to be a very, very interesting um exercise, and where do you go from here when you're trying to have both sides?
+This is going to be a very, and for California, this is going to be a very, very interesting exercise.

 Freedom's just another word for nothing left to lose.